 The Hash generally meets at a pub chosen by the hares (those that have set the trail) and the hounds, or pack, and set off at the appointed hour along a clearly defined trail (blobs of chalk or sawdust) with the front runners calling "ON, ON" for the benefit of the slower runners and latecomers catching up.

 Every 500 metres or so the trail will end, signified by a check mark which may be in the form of a line or a circle.
 The frontrunners on reaching the check start searching for the new trail.
 This can be in any direction, along paths, streets, up rivers and streams or up the side of a convenient hill.

 The time taken by the frontrunners to find the new trail allows the runners at the back to catch up thus increasing the chances of everyone reaching the pub at the end at roughly the same time.
 The frontrunners will usually find that the cunning hares have laid some false trails in addition to the real trail - which are designed to ensure that the really fit types, sometimes known as FRBs (Front Running Bastards) will become exhausted more quickly keep together with the slower hashers.

 Another device used by Hares to achieve the same objective is the loop whereby the trail might go round 3 sides of a field allowing the back markers to run across the fourth.

-Hash runs are usually 4 - 7 miles long and are designed to last 1 - 1½ hours.
+Hash runs usually last 1 - 1½ hours, you don't have to be a seasoned runner, we have people of all fitness levels from walkers to marathon runners, the trails are designed to include everyone.
 Revelries in the pub after the run are up to the individual but it has been known for some muddy sweaty hashers to be turned out of the pub at closing time...

 Copyright Bull Moon H3 © All Rights Reserved